 Users delete information daily.
 Before you support deleting in your app, think about the type of information users might delete and how important it is.
-If users delete something by mistake, they might want to retrieve it, but prompting users to confirm every deletion can slow them down.
+If users delete something accidentally, they might want to retrieve it, but prompting users to confirm every deletion can slow them down.

 You can apply most of the information about deleting to the actions of removing and resetting.

-- Deleting: Deleting an item from the device
+- Deleting: Deleting an item from the BlackBerry device

 - Removing: Removing an item but not deleting it from the device (for example, deleting a song from a playlist)

 - Resetting: Returning values to a predefined state and losing all changes

 Use the criteria below to determine how you should support deleting information in your app:

 Users might lose valuable data that affects how the device functions.